Are ePrescribe and eMAR the Same?

-It’s time to toss the paper and go digital.
-If you’re navigating the EHR market and looking for features to fit to your needs, it’s likely that Electronic Prescribing (e-Prescribe) and/or Electronic Medication Administration Record (eMar) might be some of the solutions you’re after.
-While they sound similar, e-Prescribe and eMar offer two different types of functionality that might be relevant to your practice.
+If you’re navigating the EHR market and looking for features to fit to your needs, it’s likely that Electronic Prescribing (ePrescribe) and/or the Electronic Medication Administration Record (eMAR) might be some of the solutions you’re after.
+While they sound similar, ePrescribe and the eMAR offer two different types of functionality that might be relevant to your agency.
 So what are they – and how do they differ?

 E-Prescribing allows physicians, medical practitioners and psychiatrists to electronically send prescriptions to a pharmacy instead of having to fax or call it in.
 Connecting the point of care directly to the pharmacy improves communication and collaboration; decreases the risk of medical error or prescription fraud; minimizes the risk of drug-to-drug or drug allergy interaction; and improves medication adherence.

-eMAR is a software solution that allows clinicians to electronically document medication administrations, vital signs and other observations.
-It can even display an alert with notes on when clinical actions or precautions need to be taken, enhancing patient safety.
+The eMAR (electronic Medication Administration Record) is a software solution that electronically documents medication administration, vital signs, and other client observations.
+It displays an alert with notes when clinical actions or precautions need to be taken, enhancing patient safety.

-It can assist with decision support, which is when a practice management system will automatically pop-up guidance when certain client data thresholds are met.
-For example, if you’re entering data about your patient, the system can recognize a common course of treatment for that particular combination of diagnosis and vitals!
+It can assist with decision support, which is when an EHR will automatically pop-up guidance if certain client data thresholds are met.
+For example, if you’re entering data about your patient, the system can recognize a common course of treatment for that particular combination of diagnosis and vitals.

-The EHR can pop-up a new window with treatment recommendations for the clinician and resources for the client.
-You can both empower your patient with tools for their participation in treatment – while at the same time receive treatment plan guidance for your role as provider.
+The EHR (electronic health record software) can pop-up a new window with treatment recommendations for the clinician… and resources for the client.
+You can both empower your patient with tools for their participation in treatment – while at the same time receive treatment plan guidance in your role as provider.

-eMAR is compliant with federal regulations is a safe + secure way to reduce the amount of time spent on documentation.
-Practices or organizations that administer medication may want to consider an EHR with eMar functionality to help improve the quality of patient care and streamline workflow.
+The eMAR is compliant with federal regulations and is a safe & secure way to reduce the amount of time spent on documentation.
+Organizations that administer medication may want to consider an EHR with eMAR functionality to help improve the quality of client care and streamline workflow.